A Garden in a Bale

 Where to Buy Straw Bales — Online:

-StrawBaleMarket.com - this lists places in the US where you can buy straw bales near you, but call first as we're not certain how up to date this is.
-(Notice they're using Cindy Moine's straw bale garden photo!)9)http://strawbalemarket.com/
+StrawBaleMarket.com - this lists places in the US where you can buy straw bales near you.
+This is a good idea, but call first as we're not certain how up to date this is.
+(Notice they're using Cindy Moine's straw bale garden photo!)6)http://strawbalemarket.com/

-If you enjoyed this article, you may also enjoy reading about how we're incorporating straw bales with a cattle panel tunnel in this article.
+If you enjoyed this article, you may also enjoy reading these:

-- And, from the author of Straw Bale Gardening himself:
+- And, from the author of Straw Bale Gardening himself, Joel Karsten:

 "Straw Bale Gardening is simply a different type of container gardening.
 The main difference is that the container is the straw bale itself and is held together with two or three strings."
 Joel Karsten.